k8ssandra/k8ssandra-operator/docs/content/en/reference/multi-cluster/_index.md

 ---
-title: "Multi Cluster Connection Management"
+title: "Multi Cluster Connectivity"
 linkTitle: "Multi Cluster"
-description: "Managing connections between multiple Kubernetes clusters in a multi cluster environment."
+description: "Multi-cluster connectivity architecture."
 ---

 ## Background
 K8ssandra Operator is capable of creating and managing a multi-datacenter Cassandra cluster that spans multiple Kubernetes clusters.
 The operator uses Kubernetes APIs to manage objects in remote clusters; therefore, it needs to create client connections with appropriate permissions to remote clusters.